Lawsuit could deactivate 234,000 voters in Wisconsin

 But in the lawsuit, the institute contends registering again is “no hardship” because voters can do it at the polls on election day.
 Voters must present a photo ID and proof of residence in order to register at the polls.

-The institute filed the lawsuit in Ozaukee County on behalf of three voters in Hubertus, Port Washington and Menomonee Falls.
+The institute was filing the lawsuit in Ozaukee County on Wednesday morning, said attorney Lucas Vebber.
+It’s representing three voters in Hubertus, Port Washington and Menomonee Falls.

 There are about 3.3 million registered voters in Wisconsin out of about 4.5 million people of voting age.